statisticsnorway/mimir/.github/pull_request_template.md

 ---

 ## Notes
-- If your branch name matches the Jira pattern (e.g., `mim-123`), the PR title and a Jira link will be set automatically by automation.
+- If your branch name matches the Jira pattern (e.g., `mim-123`), the PR title will be updated with JIRA-issue.
+Anywhere in title, description or comment a JIRA issue is mentioned automation will create a link to JIRA.